datacarpentry/stata-economics/_episodes/05-programming.md

 There are two types of macros, local and global.
 Local macros are valid only in a single execution of commands in do-files.
 Global macros will persist until you delete them or the session is ended.
-We recommend the use of local macros and this is what we cover first.
+Precisely because global macros are persistent you might inadvertently use the wrong value.
+We therefore recommend the use of local macros and this is what we cover first.

 ```
 . local begin_year 1991